Autoencoding with a Classifier System: Background

 \subsection{Evolving Neural Classifiers}

+A long history of searching neural network topologies can be traced back to the origins of computing.
+Evolutionary, Bayesian, and reinforcement learning methods are currently widely used approaches~\cite{Stanley:2019,Elsken:2019}.
+A recent survey of evolutionary neural architecture search may be found in \cite{Liu:2020} wherein a large number of proposed approaches are analysed in terms of encoding and search spaces, encoding and architecture strategies, evolutionary operators and selection strategies.
+These approaches typically evolve large global networks whose structure and parameters remains static across different inputs and are represented as directed graphs where each node is a module representing an entire layer or sub-network, e.g., \cite{Lu:2020}.

-A long history of searching neural network topologies can be traced back to the origins of computing~\cite{Turing:1948}.
-EAs have been widely used to design single networks, which are typically initialised in a minimal state and their complexity increased; simultaneously adapting the weights and topology~\cite{Yao:1999}.
-Currently, two of the most prevalent methods are NEAT~\cite{Stanley:2002} and Cartesian genetic programming (CGP)~\cite{Khan:2013}.
-Indirect encodings have the potential to scale to very large sized networks~\cite{Stanley:2009} and it has been suggested that EAs are competitive with stochastic gradient descent on high-dimensional problems~\cite{Morse:2016}. \cite{Gaier:2019} have recently shown that evolving the network architecture without explicit weight training can produce similar results to fixed architectures where all weights are adapted.
+While EAs usually combine stochastic gradient descent with an evolutionary search of the architecture, it has been suggested that EAs are competitive with stochastic gradient descent on high-dimensional problems, particularly in the case of reinforcement learning~\cite{Salimans:2017}.
+It has also recently been shown that evolving the network architecture without explicit weight training can produce similar results to fixed architectures where all weights are adapted~\cite{Gaier:2019}.

 EAs are able to optimise neural networks even when there is no gradient information available.
 Moreover, several approaches exist wherein they may be combined with gradient descent techniques.
 Under a Lamarckian scheme, the learned weights remain as part of the genetic code for evolutionary operators to act upon~\cite{Gruau:1993}.
 In contrast, with Baldwinian evolution, lifetime learning is not directly reflected within the genome, but still influences selection~\cite{Hinton:1987}.